 Chesed Shel Emes is embraced and respected by a full range of Jewish community organizations and individuals, regardless of denomination, affiliation or level of observance.
 We honor our loved ones and our heritage as we come together to support our community treasure.
 This spirit of cooperation and community drives operational excellence.
 What Chesed Shel Emes does is sacred, essential, and unifying.

 Our Board of Directors is comprised of synagogue representatives and community members.
-Directors serve a 3 year term on the Board and oversee all aspects of the operation.
+Directors serve 2 year terms on the Board and oversee all aspects of the operation.

 The Executive committee:

-Immediate Past President Gerry Pritchard President, Hillel Kravetsky
+Immediate Past President, Hillel Kravetsky President, Murray Greenfield

 Chesed Shel Emes has been very fortunate over the years to have many dedicated and long-serving directors and volunteers.

 Honorary Life Members are individuals who have been recognized by their peers for their steadfast commitment and achievements in support of the organization’s mission.

 Our traditional Jewish burial outfit, tachrihim, are simple white garments which date back to Rabban Gamliel in the second century CE.
 Seeing that the local custom of having elaborate burial outfits was embarrassing to the poor, Rabban Gamliel, himself a rich man, asked to be buried in inexpensive linen garments.
 In every generation since, Chevra Kadisha have dressed our dead in these outfits symbolizing simplicity and equality.

 Tachrichim for both men and women include pants with a drawstring waist tie, a long sleeved tunic, an overshirt or Kittle, a headpiece and a belt.
 The face of the dead is always covered as a sign of respect.
 Tachrichim are made from a natural fabric, cotton or linen, with no metal or plastic fasteners or buttons.